ariccio3/Bamazon/README.md

 **Step-by-Step**

-**Step 1:** In your command line type in node and the javascript filename: bamazonCustomer.js like this and hit 'enter':
+**Step 1:** In your command line type in node and the javascript filename: bamazonCustomer.js like this and click 'enter':

 ![capture1](https://user-images.githubusercontent.com/29411395/29797293-23083b3c-8c0b-11e7-8004-8ec96fef9a21.JPG)

 **Step 2:** On the screen you will see a list of the available products along with their price and ID.
-Simply type in the ID number of the product you'd like to buy after the prompt on the bottom and hit 'enter':
+Simply type in the ID number of the product you'd like to buy after the prompt on the bottom and click 'enter':

 ![capture2](https://user-images.githubusercontent.com/29411395/29797298-230f12f4-8c0b-11e7-8f8a-bd959f2018a9.JPG)

 **Step 3:** You will then be prompted for the number of units you would like to buy.
-Enter in the amount you'd like and hit 'enter':
+Enter in the amount you'd like and click 'enter':

 ![capture3](https://user-images.githubusercontent.com/29411395/29797297-230eff1c-8c0b-11e7-9014-a6f260ca4449.JPG)